SHUSCT/SHUBYD_GMCORE_ASC24/docs/How_to_Contribute_as_a_Collaborator.md

 git branch
 ```

-If there is a local branch called `feature/omp-#5`, then switch to it directly, and go to [3.
-Make Your Contirbution](#3-make-your-contribution) for next step:
+If there is a local branch called `feature/omp-#5`, then switch to it directly:

 ```
 git switch feature/omp-#5